 The classic margarita is refreshing, easy to make, and dangerously delicious.
 Every human needs a staple party cocktail they can whip up in a flash, and you’ll never go wrong with a marg.
-With the weather warming up in the Northern Hemisphere, margs are perfect for sipping outside in the sun.
+With the weather warming up, margs are perfect for sipping outside in the sun.
 Cheers to that.

-Ready to taste the flavours of the world (beyond your kitchen) once we're able to travel again?
+Ready to taste the flavours of the world (beyond your kitchen)?
 If you're considering backpacking, going on a gap year, or travelling with a group of mates, check out INTRO's small group tours in Asia, Australia and beyond here.
 Including all your accommodation, internal transport, an itinerary jam-packed with incredible activities, a bunch of meals, an experienced group leader, a new group of friends to travel with, and full end-to-end support, INTRO's group tours are the ultimate way to travel a new country.